Gokhul26/Playlist-Creation-with-Terraform/README.md

 A project to automate the creation of multiple Spotify playlists using Terraform.
 This project uses the Spotify API and Terraform to streamline the playlist creation process, allowing you to manage playlists as code.

-1. **`Introduction`**: This project demonstrates how to use Terraform to create and manage Spotify playlists programmatically.
+1. **`Introduction`**: This project demonstrates how to use Terraform to create and manage Spotify playlists programmatically using HCL.
 By defining playlists and their tracks in configuration files, users can automate playlist creation and make updates to Spotify in a more structured way.

 2. **`Features`**: